-Do you love the look of an open fire, but can’t have one as you haven’t got a chimney?
-Or do you fancy the idea of a log burner, but not the hassle of having it installed?
-If you’re keen on warming up your home and taking care of the environment, then the answer could lie in a bioethanol fireplace.
+Do you fancy the idea of a log burner, but not the hassle of having it installed?
+Or perhaps you love the look of an open fire, but can’t have one as you haven’t got a chimney?
+If you need a new fireplace solution and you’re keen on heating your home and taking care of the environment too, then the answer could lie in a bioethanol fireplace.

 What is bioethanol?

 Bioethanol is a form of renewable energy source.
 It’s regarded as being a more environmentally friendly option than other fuels, such as fossil fuels, so is good choice if you’re eco aware.
-It’s made from fermenting the sugar and starch from the by-products of plant crops, such as sugarcane and grains.
+Bio fuel is made from fermenting the sugar cane and starch from the by-products of plant crops, such as sugarcane and grains.
 Clever, huh?

 The fuel for use in fires is supplied in liquid form in bottles.
 The fuel burns cleanly – there’s no unpleasant smell – and it’s 98% efficient.
 One litre of bioethanol lasts for about three and a half hours.

 Why choose a bio-ethanol fireplace?

 The option of a bio ethanol fireplace hadn’t really been on our radar before, but now we’ve been introduced to a free standing ethanol fireplace, we’re converted.

 Unlike having a gas fire or wood burner, there’s no specialist installation involved.
 You just order the fire or bio ethanol stove you’d like and when it arrives you can set it up yourself.
 This helps cut down the hassle and cost of having to pay to have it fitted.

 Likewise, you don’t need to have a fully functioning chimney to have a bio-ethanol fire as, unlike a wood-burning fireplace, it doesn’t produce any smoke.
 Neither do you have to clean out the grate, as you would after having a real log fire burning or if you use a wood burner.